D4FST

 UI/UX Design

 In 2022, PDT Food Collective launched the “Cantonese Low-Carbon Cuisine” initiative, a project promoting climate-friendly eating habits.
-By campaigning restaurants to select more climate-friendly food, the initiative aimed to influence the production of upstream suppliers.
-At the same time, climate-friendly dining campaigns carried out in communities directly engaged consumers through hands-on experiences, fostering a broader shift in mindset and behavior.
+By campaigning restaurants and residents to select more climate-friendly food, the initiative aimed to influence the production of upstream suppliers.

 Through semi-structured interviews with community residents, followed by affinity mapping analysis, we identified a behavioral pattern in household food waste: over-purchasing often leads to food exceeding its consumption period without participants' awareness, eventually resulting in disposal.